discord-net/Discord.Net/docs/guides/getting_started/installing.md

 ### Installing on Unsupported WebSocket Platform

-For an older operating system such as Windows 7 or earlier that does not natively support WebSocket, you may encounter
+When running any Discord.Net-powered bot on an older operating system (e.g. Windows 7) that does not natively support WebSocket, you may encounter a @System.PlatformNotSupportedException upon connecting.
-@System.PlatformNotSupportedException upon connection.

 You may resolve this by either targeting .NET Core 2.1 or later, or by installing one or more custom packages as listed below.

 #### [Targeting .NET Core 2.1](#tab/core2-1)

-First, make sure your installed SDK supports .NET Core 2.1.
-Enter `dotnet --version`; the version number should be equal to or above `2.1.300`.
-If not, visit the [.NET Core SDK] website to download the latest version.

-Next, ensure your project is set to target Core 2.1; you should replace the `<TargetFramework>` tag in your project file to `netcoreapp2.1` or above.
-Alternatively, you may specify the target framework upon build using the `-f` or `--framework` parameter.

-* For example, `dotnet build -c Release -f netcoreapp2.1`
+1. Download the latest [.NET Core SDK].
+2. Create or move your existing project to use .NET Core.
+3. Modify your `<TargetFramework>` tag to at least `netcoreapp2.1`, or by adding the `--framework netcoreapp2.1` switch when building.

 #### [Custom Packages](#tab/custom-pkg)

-First, install the following packages through NuGet, or, if you prefer compile them yourself:
+1. Install or compile the following packages:

  * `Discord.Net.Providers.WS4Net`
-* `Discord.Net.Providers.UDPClient`
+ * `Discord.Net.Providers.UDPClient` (Optional)

-> [!NOTE]
-> `Discord.Net.Providers.UDPClient` is _only_ required if your
-> bot will be utilizing voice chat.
+    * This is _only_ required if your bot will be utilizing voice chat.

-Next, you will need to configure your [DiscordSocketClient] to use these custom providers over the default ones.
+2. Configure your [DiscordSocketClient] to use these custom providers over the default ones.

-To do this, set the `WebSocketProvider` and the optional `UdpSocketProvider` properties on the [DiscordSocketConfig] that you are passing into your client.
+ * To do this, set the `WebSocketProvider` and the optional `UdpSocketProvider` properties on the [DiscordSocketConfig] that you are passing into your client.

 [!code-csharp[Example](samples/netstd11.cs)]